Simple letter replacement translator into Viking Runes.

 From Dottz, with an updated list of his add-ons.

-From Dottz , he has many more, just search Dottz ESO Addons
+From Dottz , he has many more, just search Dottz ESO Addons on YouTube.

 From Adam at Brah We Got This, beginner